 We welcome original content, and we especially invite independent researchers, industry insiders, journalists, specialists, and activists to submit their insights relevant to these issues.
 We attempt to be at all times both accurate and current.
 The opinions, inferences, or calculations within individual news items are the responsibility of the author alone, and the editors of resilience.org do not necessarily support them.

-In this section you will find a reference library of media, reports, slidedecks and other resources to support local resilience building.
+In the Act Resources and Learn Resources sections you will find a reference library of media, reports, slidedecks and other resources to support local resilience building.
 If you have resources which could help others please let us know.

 Who Are We?

 Resilience.org is a program of Post Carbon Institute (PCI).
 From 2004 to 2012 the site was known as “Energy Bulletin.”
 Over the years Energy Bulletin broadened its coverage from peak oil and energy to include other resource depletion, related issues, and articles which describe, encourage or educate on meaningful responses — in essence, the task of building resilience.
 From this came the inspiration to create resilience.org, which combines the best of the Energy Bulletin with the addition of sections for Groups engaged in building resilience, and Resources — a combination of user-generated and Post Carbon Institute media and reports.

 The articles section of this site is maintained by three editors: Kristin Sponsler and Simone Osborn in Bristol (UK), and Bart Anderson in California (US).
 Adam Grubb (writing as Adam Fenderson) and Liam Cranley of Melbourne, Australia, founded Energy Bulletin in 2004.
 In January 2009, Energy Bulletin was adopted as a core program by the Post Carbon Institute and in 2012 relaunched as resilience.org.
 Except for PCI, resilience.org is unaffiliated with any private, government, or institutional body.